Serving the society

 The commitment of Crédit Agricole CIB to the Théâtre du Châtelet is part of its wish to pursue a daring and innovative policy combining originality, creativity and notoriety.

-Standing at the crossroads of civilisations, the musée du quai Branly invites visitors to an experience of discovery and delight.
+Standing at the crossroads of civilisations, the musée du quai Branly - Jacques Chirac invites visitors to an experience of discovery and delight.
 Crédit Agricole CIB is happy to partner with this ambassador for the arts of Africa, Asia, Oceania and the Americas.

-Crédit Agricole CIB also sponsors the "Photoquai’s Residencies", a programme which supports contemporary photographic art.
+Crédit Agricole CIB also sponsored the "Photoquai’s Residencies", a programme which supports contemporary photographic art.

 Founded in 1979 by the Franco-American conductor William Christie, Les Arts Florissants has become one of the most acclaimed baroque music ensembles in the world.